 Updated Oct 11, 2006: On Aug 7, 2006 "Blonde Streak" was completely destroyed by fire after an electrical malfunction in the starter circuit.
 Details of the fire and the events leading up to it as well as the awful pictures are located here.
-The picture below is how I'd like to remember her and I'll continue to host these pages as long as practical as an aid to others currently in the process of building one of these fabulous airplanes.
+The picture above is how I'd like to remember her and I'll continue to host these pages as long as practical as an aid to others currently in the process of building one of these fabulous airplanes.

 A few weeks after the first flight, my wife flew in my friend Lynn Elsner's Velocity and captured this video of Blond Streak, still in primer, while we flew loose formation.